 There are no proven alternative treatments for mixed connective tissue disease (MCTD).
 However, there are alternative therapies that help some people cope with symptoms similar to those of MCTD.
 In studies, people with many different kinds of pain have found relief from acupuncture, hypnosis, or relaxation techniques.
 Also, fish oil supplements seem to be effective in relieving joint pain, stiffness, and inflammation.
 Be sure to talk to your doctor if any of these alternative therapies interest you.

-- Q What is mesenteric lymphadenitis?
+- Q What is bubble boy disease (X-SCID)?

-- Q What is Lofgren's syndrome?
+- Q What is autoimmune enteropathy?

-- Q What is immune system depression?
+- Q What is erythema multiforme?

 - Q How are autoimmune diseases treated?